timescale/docs.timescale.com-content/installation.md

 ### Option 1 - Homebrew

 This will install PostgreSQL 9.6 via Homebrew as well.
-If you have another installation (such as Postgres.app), this will cause problems.
+If you have PostgreSQL installed outside of Homebrew (such as with Postgres.app), this will cause problems.
 We recommend removing other installations before using this method.

 **Prerequisites**